frodi-karlsson/discord-mod-manager/README.md

 ## Mod Manager

 If you aren't a developer, find the latest release [here](https://github.com/frodi-karlsson/discord-mod-manager/releases/latest).
+I also recommend reading the "Using the mod manager" section below.

-Otherwise, see the development section below.
+Otherwise, see the development section below under the "Using the mod manager" section.

+### Using the mod manager
 Here is an image of the mod manager in action:

 ![Mod Manager](https://gcdnb.pbrd.co/images/DOo2llUSBkXl.png?o=1)

-### Currently implementedd features as shown are:
+### Currently implemented features as shown are:
 - Refresh: Refreshes the list of installed mods.
 Should only be necessary if you manually move a mod into the mod folders.
 - Patch: Patches the current modlist into the discord app.
 - Restore: Restores the discord app to its original state.